-3.10 MEDICAL DIRECTORS
+3.9 MEDICAL DIRECTORS

-3.10-4 ROLE
+3.9-1 ROLE

 A medical director is a practitioner engaged by the hospital either full or part-time in an administrative capacity.
-Where provided for by contract, a medical director's responsibilities may include assisting the Medical Staff and/or the Care Management Council to carry out peer review and quality improvement activities.
-Medical Directors may attend department and committee meetings (with the exception of Professional Review Committee and Credentials Committee) and shall serve as ex officio appointees with vote on all committees of the Medical Staff consistent with the scope of their responsibilities.
+Where provided for by contract, a medical director's responsibilities shall include assisting the Medical Staff and/or the Care Management Council to carry out peer review and quality improvement activities.
+Medical Directors shall serve as ex officio appointee with vote on all committees of the Medical Staff consistent with the scope of their responsibilities.
 Medical Directors, except for the Medical Director of Care Coordination, must continuously satisfy the qualifications and complete the requirements set forth in Section 3.1.

-3.10-5 CHIEF MEDICAL OFFICER
+3.9-2 CHIEF MEDICAL OFFICER